Frederick Philipse III: Personal life

 On April 30, 1785, at the age of 65, Frederick Philipse III died in St. Oswald's Parish in Chester, England, three years after the Treaty of Paris in 1783.
 After losing his New York holdings due to his loyalist stance during the American Revolution, Frederick III and his family relocated to the area, where he spent the remainder of his life.
 On May 2, 1786, he was buried in Chester Cathedral (most likely in the South transept, which was the parish church during that period).
+His memorial tablet in the transept reads, in part: Firmly attached to his Sovereign and the British Constitution, he opposed at the Hazard to his Life, the late Rebellion in North America; and for this Faithful Discharge of his Duty to his King and Country, he was Proscribed,—and his Estate, one of the largest in New York, was Confiscated by the Usurped Legislature of that Province.

 In 1787, a British court decided that the inheritance rights of heirs to property that was confiscated by the Americans during the American Revolution was recoverable.